 We felt we were performing an important service for many people.
 Many of our customers didn’t just come to buy their groceries, they were also looking for some social contact.
 So we had a lot of customers coming during the off-peak times as they knew we would have time for a chat.

-Did you experience any other effects of the coronavirus crisis as a provider of basic supplies?
+Did you experience any other effects of the COVID-19 crisis as a provider of basic supplies?

 Our customer base has grown in recent months – especially among the older generation.
 This was because people were avoiding the big shops where there were many more people.
 Something else that we noticed was people doing a daily shop as opposed to buying in bulk, so they could leave the house more often.
 At the same time, I’ve never seen so many full shopping baskets.